arcadyoboukhov/PlainObscure/README.md

 ![License](https://img.shields.io/badge/license-GNU%20GPL%20v3-blue.svg
 )
 PlainObscure is a program that creates, views, and manages password databases.
-The main feature is its hiding of password databases in large PNG images (2mg and more) with LSB.
-It keeps passwords in an SQL database which is encrypted with AES-256-CBC encryption (without IVs because I was too busy to make it).
+The main feature is its hiding of password databases in large PNG images with LSB.
+It keeps passwords in JSON which is encrypted with AES-256-CBC encryption (without IVs because I was too busy to make it).
 The data is also compressed before encryption.
 So the master password handling uses PBKDF2 with HMAC-SHA256, 32-byte salt, and one million iterations (change the code if too much).

 DATA INSERTED ON SETUP IS FAKE!!!